Rational Decision to Terminate Human Life

 Examples of benefits include the following: A deterrent to crime is a benefit that may justify the cost incurred when terminating human life by way of capital punishment.
 National defense is a benefit that may justify the cost incurred when terminating human life by way of engagement in the War on Terror.
 Relief of undue burden on women is a benefit that may justify the cost incurred when terminating human life by way of abortion.

 The decision to terminate human life can be made rationally by weighing the benefit against the cost.
 If the benefit outweighs the cost, there is a net benefit to proceeding with the termination.
 Of course, the question of who is best qualified to calculate the cost and the associated benefit is the critical factor in the determination of the net benefit.
-But anyone who denies the terminated life is human at any stage of its development from conception onward until entropy takes its toll is delusional.
+But anyone who denies the terminated life is human at any stage of its development from conception onward until entropy takes its toll does so without scientific support.
+This includes terminated life inside the womb as well as terminated life after birth.

 Copyright © 2016 Frank Zahn.
 Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.